radiomicsgroup/dMRIMC/README.md

 ```

-### 2. Get closest scheme, signal subset and process DWI scan file
+### 2. Get closest scheme and signal subset, then pre-process your dMRI scan file

-First we need to combine the signal and parameter arrays
+First we need to combine the signal and parameter arrays.
+This step is necessary because we uploaded our signal/parameter dictionaries through multiple files to comply with GitHub restrictions of file size, and is done simply by running

 ```
 python combine_arrays.py
 ```

-then we get the closest scheme from the available bvalues and diffusion times.
-We will call our target protocol `MOUSE_BREAST_EXVIVO`.
+Afterwards, we need to extract the closest scheme from the available bvalues and diffusion times.
+We will call our target protocol `MOUSE_BREAST_EXVIVO` (but you can use any name you like):

 ```